NEW: Member of the opposition accuses Iran of using talks to buy time

 The P5+1 bloc put forward its own proposals at a meeting with Iran in Kazakhstan in the spring, and these remain on the table, Mann told reporters.

 Critics have expressed suspicions about Iran’s uranium enrichment, fearing that Iran may secretly be transforming nuclear fuel into atomic bomb-grade materials.

 On Monday, Iran’s Araqchi said shipping Iran’s enriched uranium out of the country was a “red line.”
 But on Wednesday, he hinted at flexibility, saying that “red lines need not be obstacles.”

 Iran insists the West must accept its right to enrich nuclear fuel for civilian purposes as allowed under the Treaty on the Non-Proliferation of Nuclear Weapons, to which Iran is a signatory.

-This week's high-level talks in Geneva are the first such talks since the election of President Hassan Rouhani this summer raised the prospect of a shift in direction from Iran.
+The Geneva talks are the first at such a high level since the election of President Hassan Rouhani this summer raised the prospect of a shift in direction from Iran.